Kenosha County, Wisconsin

 Kenosha County (/kəˈnoʊʃə/) is located in the southeastern corner of the U.S. state of Wisconsin.
-As of the 2020 census, the population was 169,151, and was estimated to be 168,754 in 2024, making it the eighth-most populous county in Wisconsin.
+As of the 2020 census, the population was 169,151, and was estimated to be 168,448 in 2025, making it the eighth-most populous county in Wisconsin.
 Its county seat and the largest city is Kenosha, the fourth-largest city in Wisconsin.

 Kenosha County is situated on the southwestern shore of Lake Michigan.
-It is part of the Chicago metropolitan area.
+It is part of the Kenosha, WI Metropolitan Statistical Area and the Chicago–Naperville, IL–IN–WI Combined Statistical Area.
 The county has a direct rail link to Chicago via Metra's Union Pacific North Line.
 In 2022, Kenosha County was ranked 16th out of 72 Wisconsin counties for tourism revenue, at $424 million in 2022.

 History

 The Potowatomi inhabited the area that would become Kenosha County for centuries prior to the acquisition of the area in 1833.
 The city of Kenosha was founded in 1835, and Kenosha County was formed from Racine County on January 30, 1850.
 Its location led to development and factories being built in the 19th century.
 Manufacturing continued to be a key component of the economy into the 20th century.